ST. LOUIS COUNTY

 U.S. Steel Site

 In response to a request for response action from MPCA in 1983 and a 1985 Response Order by Consent issued by MPCA, U.S. Steel performed an investigation and feasibility study for the site.
 In 1989, MPCA issued a ROD for the site.
 The remedy divided the site into 18 units within three main management areas: a Coke Plant Management Area, a Coke Plant Settling Basin Management Area, a Wire Mill Settling Basin Management Area, and several smaller areas not included in those areas.

-Following further documentation of use impairments in the St. Louis River associated with the U.S. Steel site, from 2010 to 2012, U.S. Steel, EPA's Great Lakes National Program Office (GLNPO), and MPCA are cooperating in conducting supplemental investigatons and feasibility studies under the Great Lakes Legacy Act.
-Future design work for a CERCLA-compliant sediment remedy is planned following Tribal Consultation by EPA.
+Following further documentation of use impairments in the St. Louis River associated with the U.S. Steel site, beginning in 2010, U.S. Steel, EPA's Great Lakes National Program Office (GLNPO), and MPCA are cooperating in conducting supplemental investigatons and feasibility studies under the Great Lakes Legacy Act.
+Design of a remedial action to implement a CERCLA-compliant sediment remedy is planned following Tribal Consultation by EPA.